Affiliate links on Android Authority may earn us a commission. Learn more.

 All those specks of color sit on a layer of material called the substrate.
 For many years, the substrate has been a thin sheet of glass — rigid, fragile glass you can only flex so much before it shatters.

-Then over the last decade, display manufacturers produced display substrates made of flexible plastic that can bend without breaking.
-Plastic-based displays made possible the creation of the first phones with curved displays, like the Galaxy Note Edge of 2014.
+Then, over the last decade, display manufacturers produced display substrates made of flexible plastic that can bend without breaking.
+Plastic-based displays made possible the creation of the first phones with curved displays.

 The flexible substrate is only part of the equation.
 Scientists and engineers had to solve some ridiculously hard problems.